coderpete/dropkick/README.md

 * Publishing nicely formatted Markdown documents using `dropkick document`.
 * Publishing beautiful HTML5 presentations implemented in Markdown using `dropkick presentation`.
+* Sharing a directory of files as an optionally password protected zip using `dropkick share`.

 To get started, run `dropkick configure`, and provide your S3 credentials for DreamObjects.
 These credentials will be saved for later use.